Jual6332/OOP_Library/README.md

 6. set_words() - Store the words of the book.
 1 string input param
 7. set_cost() - Set cost of the book.
 1 double input param

-1. Setters
-3. Getters
-4. Additional methods
+Getter Methods:
+1. get_title() - Return title of the book
+2. get_author() - Return author of the book
+3. get_year() - Return year of the book
+4. get_genre() - Return genre of the book
+5. get_publisher() - Return publisher of the book
+6. get_words() - Return words of the book
+7. get_cost() - Return cost of the book

 # External Libraries
-import random
+- import random
-import matplotlib.pyplot as plt
+- import matplotlib.pyplot as plt